gaganis/odoxSync/README.md

 they are not recalculated when the file was not reported as changed from the OS.

+## Previous approaches - Other tools

+Before writing this project I attempted to use rsync over ssh.
+Rsync is a general purpose tool that I really like and I have used extensively.
+I have found that in this case it's use of encryption and it's change discovery algorithm(rolling checksum) that assumes that it must be 100% precise made very it very slow(about 2.5 MB/s when transferring changes).

 ## Quick Start

 :exclamation: You need to have java available to run both the